The Layoff Lady

 Here are a few questions to ask yourself as you determine your portfolio goals:

 • What is your main purpose for having a portfolio?
 Do you need work samples to show hiring managers?
 Are you interested in sharing examples of websites you've built to entice potential clients to want to work with you?
-Is your goal to start to gather and label what you have just in case you need a portfolio at some point?
 Is it just because someone told me I should have one?
 Figure out your why, then plan accordingly.

 • Who are your additional audiences?
 Who else might you want to access your portfolio?
 Perhaps the main goal is to share this with hiring managers, but a secondary goal is to share it with a colleague looking for ideas.